Commitment + Clinical Leadership = Better Outcomes

 Make a Donation

-Making a monetary or physical donation (such as a canned food item or a Christmas gift) is a simple way to give to those in need.
+Making a monetary or physical donation (such as a canned food item) is a simple way to give to those in need.

 There are endless options when it comes to donating.
 You can research different charities and nonprofit organizations and donate to the one you’re passionate about.

 You can also make a donation right in your local community.
 If you know of a local shelter, food bank, church, nursing home, or business that could benefit from a donation, that is one way to be help someone and spread kindness in your community.

 Food and clothing drives are a great way to give to those who are in need or less fortunate.
 Many grocery stores or local businesses will hold these drives, especially close to the holidays.

 These food and clothing drives may have information including what materials are needed or what they can accept.